ADM-OSC

 physics-based spherical

-In ADM-OSC, /dMax corresponds to the absoluteDistance parameter in an ADM audioPackFormat element.
+In ADM-OSC, /dmax corresponds to the absoluteDistance parameter in an ADM audioPackFormat element.

-/dRef is a new parameter can be defined as the radius in meters of a volume of reference, which would serve the two purposes.
+/dref is a new parameter can be defined as the radius in meters of a volume of reference, which would serve the two purposes.
 It coincides with the dimensionless volume used in the ADM standard and it is used by physically informed renderers as the “volume of reference” where the laws of physics do not apply, and the gain(dB) is constant regardless of distance.

 By definition: